tfoldi/clj-highscore/README.md

 # clj-highscore

 *clj-highscore* is a generic REST API web service to store/retrieve high score and event information from javascript games.
-Originnaly used with [Tableau Cnake](http://tfoldi.github.io/cljs-tableau-cnake/).
+Originally used with [Tableau Cnake](http://tfoldi.github.io/cljs-tableau-cnake/).

 # What's this?